 Such children usually grow up into very responsible but rigid people - perfectionists.
 Every dissonance with their habits and rules they will perceive as a threat.
 They will often try to impose their beliefs and lifestyle to others.
 They interpret disagreement as lack of respect, but perceive their own criticism and intrusive behavior as justified.
-They can be inclined to obsessive-compulsive behavior.
+They can be inclined to obsessive-compulsive behavior, emotional blackmail and manipulation.

 Very commonly, such people will treat other people as if they were children, especially people younger than them.
 They will not value your opinion enough to take it into consideration.
 They can perceive other people as weaker, less powerful, less reasonable and capable (perhaps their parents were truly like that).
 They can feel they have the right to break the rules they expect others to follow - just like many parents do with children.
 When other people disagree, they can perceive it as childish disobedience.
 Then they will often react with strong criticism and rage on the border of a childish fit.
 That is not surprising - because their fear originated in childhood.